Trump retweets 'Fire and Fury' parody cover, slams Wolff, Bannon

 For example, the book quotes Bannon dismissing Trump's daughter, Ivanka Trump: “She became a White House staffer and that’s when people suddenly realized she’s as dumb as a brick.”

-The book's Friday release was moved up from an original Jan.
-9 release date, in part because of the swirl of publicity and in part because Trump's legal team has demanded that the publication and release be halted.
+The book's Friday release was moved up from its original Jan.
+9 release date, in part because of the swirl of publicity and also because Trump's legal team has demanded that the publication and release be halted.

 In addition, the date was pushed up “due to unprecedented demand,” a spokesman for publisher Henry Holt and Company told Fox News in an email.